xpring-eng/xpring4j/README.md

 ```

 ## Development

-To get set up for development on XpringJ, use the following steps:
+To get set up for development on XpringJ, run the following commands:

 ```shell
 # Clone repository